 5. Moderate your caffeine intake and drink plenty of water

-1-2 cups can help you stay alert but try avoiding it later into the shift so you can get some sleep later!
+One to two cups of coffee can help you stay alert but try avoiding it later into the shift so you can get some sleep later!
 Too much caffeine is also linked to depression and can interfere with serotonin production (the "happiness" neurotransmitter).

 Drinking lots of water can help you stay awake, prevent dehydration and constipation, and help you feel a bit fuller.

 6. Make friends with your freezer and crockpot

 We're not always in the mood to cook, especially when we're tired, stressed and short on time.
 Set the crockpot before your shift so you can come home to a ready-cooked meal.
 Get into the habit of batch cooking and freezing leftovers for these desperate times.
 Future you will be forever grateful to past you.